Xilinx/mlir-aie/programming_guide/section-3/README.md

             npu_sync(column=0, row=0, direction=0, channel=0)
 ```

-Finally, we need to configure how the compute core accesses the data moved to its L1 memory, in objectFIFO terminology: we need to program the acquire and release patterns of "of_in", "of_factor" and "of_out".
-Only a single factor is needed for the complete 4096 vector, while for every processing iteration on a sub-vector, we need to acquire an object of 1024 integers to read from "of_in" and one similar sized object from "of_out".
+Finally, we need to configure how the compute core accesses the data moved to its L1 memory, in objectFIFO terminology: we need to program the acquire and release patterns of `of_in`, `of_factor` and `of_out`.
+Only a single factor is needed for the complete 4096 vector, while for every processing iteration on a sub-vector, we need to acquire an object of 1024 integers to read from `of_in` and one similar sized object from `of_out`.
 Then we call our previously declared external function with the acquired objects as operands.
-After the vector scalar operation, we need to release both objects to their respective "of_in" and "of_out" objectFIFO.
-And finally after the 4 sub-vector iterations, we release the "of_factor" objectFIFO.
+After the vector scalar operation, we need to release both objects to their respective `of_in` and `of_out` objectFIFO.
+Finally, after the 4 sub-vector iterations, we release the `of_factor` objectFIFO.

-This access and execute pattern runs on the AIE compute core `ComputeTile2` and needs to get linked against the precompiled external function `"scale.o"`.
+This access and execute pattern runs on the AIE compute core `ComputeTile2` and needs to get linked against the precompiled external function `scale.o`.
 We run this pattern in a very large loop to enable enqueuing multiple rounds of vector scalar multiply work from the host code.

 ```python
         @core(ComputeTile2, "scale.o")